 That’s how extraordinarily bad I was at scoring free upgrades.
 It’s also direct proof that getting travel perks isn’t as cut-and-dry as “be nice.”
 I am nice, dammit.
 What’s the catch?
 I asked flight attendants, hotel clerks, Uber drivers, friends, friends of friends.
 I asked those mythological karmic beings who just cruise around sopping up life’s good graces.
 (We all know one.
 They make great travel partners.)

 Turns out, there’s strategy involved in getting strangers to do things for you.
-You’ve got to be nice, while also being a little entitled.
-You’ve got to speak the heck up.
-Be it a flight, a hotel, a ride, or a restaurant, you paid for this experience and you should be getting every single possible benefit that you can get -- within reason, if it’s not too much trouble, please, sir.
+You’ve got to be nice and you’ve got to speak the heck up.
+Be it a flight, a hotel, a ride, or a restaurant, you paid for this experience and you should be getting every benefit that you possibly can -- within reason.
 Here’s how it’s done.